thevaibhavjain/Allo-health-Project/README.md

    The frontend application will run on `http://localhost:3000`.

-## Running Tests
-To run tests, you can add a testing framework like Jest for unit tests and integration tests.

-## Deployment
-For deployment, you can use services like Vercel for the frontend and Heroku for the backend.

 ## Contributing
 Feel free to submit issues and pull requests to improve this project.